Lisa the Greek: Cultural references

-In addition to the football references, the episode parodies the 1979 film Apocalypse Now.
-Homer tells Moe, who keeps his wallet in his shoe, "I used to hate the smell of your sweaty feet.
-Now it's the smell of victory," a play on a line from the film.
-In a commercial for his new television show, celebrity Troy McClure says that he plays "Jack Handle, a retired cop who shares an apartment with a retired criminal.
+In addition to the football references, the episode references Apocalypse Now (1979).
+Homer tells Moe, who keeps his wallet in his boot, "I used to hate the smell of your sweaty feet.
+Now it's the smell of victory," a play on Kilgore's line "I love the smell of napalm in the morning.
+It smells like victory."
+In a Super Bowl pregame interview about his new television show, celebrity Troy McClure says that he plays "Jack Handle, a retired cop who shares an apartment with a retired criminal.
 We're the original Odd Couple!", referencing the television show The Odd Couple.
-His new sitcom, Handle with Care (starring a retired cop who resides with a retired convict) is a sitcom patterned after the 1970s series Switch starring Eddie Albert and Robert Wagner (a detective series about an ex-police officer partnered with a reformed con artist).
-With his gambling winnings Homer buys Marge a bottle of perfume by Meryl Streep.
-The perfume is called Versatility and the bottle is shaped like an Academy Award.
-The Globe and Mail's Liam Lacey commented on the similarities between the 2009 film Imagine That and this episode in a review of the film.
-He said the "message in each case is about the dangerous confusion of love and money.
-Naturally there's a turning point [...] where the child begins to wonder whether her father really loves her or just her profitable talent."
-Malibu Stacy is based on the Barbie doll franchise.
+His new sitcom, Handle with Care (starring a retired cop who resides with a retired convict) is a sitcom patterned after the 1970s series Switch starring Eddie Albert and Robert Wagner, a detective series about an ex-police officer partnered with a reformed con artist.
+With his gambling winnings Homer buys Marge a bottle of perfume, Meryl Streep's Versatility.
+The bottle is shaped like an Academy Award.